pwnbisht/ExpensesManager/README.md

 Expense Manager is a Django REST API application that helps users manage their expenses among a group of friends or collaborators.
 The application allows users to create expenses, split them among participants, and track balances.

 ## Features
-- #### Expense Creation: Users can create expenses with details such as the payer, amount, expense type, and participants.
+- '''Expense Creation:''' Users can create expenses with details such as the payer, amount, expense type, and participants.